- Influenza (Flu)

 Fever and body aches usually last for three to five days, but cough and fatigue may last for two weeks or more.
 Although nausea, vomiting and diarrhea may accompany the flu, these gastrointestinal symptoms are rarely prominent.
 "Stomach flu" is an incorrect term sometimes used to describe gastrointestinal illnesses caused by other microorganisms.

-If your child has flu-like symptoms, is lethargic and won’t drink fluids, call your doctor right away.
+If your child has flu-like symptoms, is lethargic and won’t drink fluids, contact your child's doctor right away.
 Also seek medical care if you suspect strep, a bacterial infection that can be serious.
 A streptococcus infection also can cause fever and nausea.
 With strep, the patient will have an extremely sore throat and swollen glands just under the jaw.

-The symptoms of the flu may resemble other medical conditions.
+Symptoms of the flu may resemble other medical conditions.
 Always consult your doctor for a diagnosis.

-“See your physician promptly if you think you have the flu,” says family medicine physician David Zambo, DO, of Lehigh Valley Health Network.
 The goal of treatment for influenza is to help prevent or decrease the severity of symptoms.
 Treatment may include:

 Medications to relieve aches and fever